 1. Accept clothing alterations.

-Aside from earning extra money, crafting activities such as sewing can help refine motor skills and even act as a form of therapy.
+Aside from earning extra money from it, crafting activities such as sewing can help refine motor skills and even act as a form of therapy.

 2. Paint walls and furniture.

 Here’s another crafting activity you might be interested in.
 Help people give their home or office a makeover by offering painting services.
-Small painting projects can take up an hour or so of your time, while full house paint jobs can take a few days.
+Small painting projects could take up an hour or so of your time, while a full house paint job can take a week or more.